aishwar/esh/spec.md

     number(<expression>:string) - <expression> has to return a <string>.
 Takes in the string and converts it to a number lines(<expression>:string) - <expression> has to return a <string>.
-Takes in a string and returns an array of strings glob(<string>) - Takes in a glob expression and returns an array of file paths matching the expression
+Takes in a string and returns an array of strings glob(<expression>:string) - Takes in a glob expression and returns an array of file paths matching the expression exit(<expression>:number) - Exits the script with the passed in exit code

 #### Operator